 How to Calculate Resulting Pressure in Bar?

-The following steps outline how to calculate the resulting pressure in bar.
+The following steps outline how to estimate the final (compressed) absolute pressure using the ideal-gas isentropic approximation.

 Example Problem :